Transcript: Waistline-Slimming Food

 You may remember this study from two years ago that had a really mysterious result.
-People fed the exact same diet, but just had the dairy protein replaced with soy and there was a significant drop in abdominal fat?
-Same calories, but instead of abdominal fat growing, it seemed to melt away.
-We’re finally understanding the biology behind this.
+People fed the exact same diet, but just had the dairy protein replaced with soy, and there was a significant drop in abdominal fat.
+Same calories, but instead of the abdominal fat growing, it seemed to melt away.
+We’re finally understanding some of the biology behind this.

 Here’s what it looked like under the microscope.
-These are the individual fat cells and the fat inside is stained red here for better contrast.
-So this is the control with no soy phytonutrients.
-Here’s what it looked like after adding a tiny bit of soy, 3 micrograms. then a little more more more and finally 50 micrograms, where fat uptake was almost completely blocked.
+These are the individual fat cells, and the fat inside is stained red here for better contrast.
+So, this is the control with no soy phytonutrients.
+Here’s what it looks like adding a tiny bit of soy—3 micrograms—then a little more, more, more, and finally 50 micrograms—where fat uptake was almost completely blocked.

-In fact these phytoestrogens are so amazing that the meat industry bragged this year in their trade journals that phytoestrogens have been found in animal products.
-Not a surprise, really, given that animals eat plants, but should the meat industry really be bragging?
-Let’s look at the numbers: Beef or chicken has about 4—veggie burgers have 4,000.
-Dairy milk has 6, but soy milk has 6000.
-No contest, really.
+In fact, these phytoestrogens are so amazing that the meat industry bragged this year in their trade journals that phytoestrogens have been found in animal products.
+Not a surprise, really, given that animals eat plants.